Mark Schubert

-Mark Schubert is an American Hall of Fame swim coach best known as the coach of the USC Trojans from 1992-1996, and of the Mission Viejo Nadadores swim club from 1972 to 1985, and 2016 to 2022.
-He was a long serving Olympic coach (1984-2008) and head swimming coach for the University of Texas women (1989-1992) and University of Southern California (1992-2006), taking his teams to three NCAA National titles.
+Mark Schubert (born c.
+1949) is an American Hall of Fame swim coach best known as the coach of the USC Trojans from 1992–1996, and of the Mission Viejo Nadadores swim club from 1972 to 1985, and 2016 to 2022.
+He was a long serving Olympic coach (1984–2008) and head swimming coach for the University of Texas women (1989–1992) and University of Southern California (1992–2006), taking his teams to three NCAA National titles.

 Education

 Schubert was first introduced to swimming by Dick Wells, his High School swim coach at Akron Ohio's Harvey S. Firestone High School.
 Mark swam the breaststroke and played trombone in the band.
 Securing a swimming scholarship, he swam for the University of Kentucky where he was an assistant coach his last two years.
 During his brief tenure, he helped guide the University of Kentucky Swim team to their most successful season in history up to that time.
-His first head coaching job was from 1971-1972 with Cuyahoga Falls High School in Ohio for one year.
+His first head coaching job was from 1971–1972 with Cuyahoga Falls High School in Ohio for one year.